roosmaa/roosmaa.github.io/source/_posts/2009-09-20-entry-exit-animations.md

 The AnimationNegotiator is a simple callback that is used to determine the animation used for each of the visible views.
 When called, it receives the view in question and the animation type (in/out) as arguments and is expected to return the animation to be used.
 For instance a simple implementation of this could be:

-<pre class="brush: java; title: ; notranslate" title="">public class MyActivity extends Activity implements AnimationNegotiator
+{% codeblock lang:java %}{% raw %}
-{
+public class MyActivity extends Activity implements AnimationNegotiator {
   // ...
   public Animation negotiateAnimation(View v, int animType)